 2. It can irritate people who are “collateral damage”; those who aren’t your target market but are subjected to marketing they aren’t interested in.
 They might not be in your target market but they will probably know people who are and can express an opinion that may negatively prejudice these targets against your business.

-So what is the alternative?
-It’s what all professional marketers aim for: targeted, thought through marketing.
-How can you achieve that though?
+The alternative is what all professional marketers aim for: targeted, thought through, effective marketing.

-First, every piece of marketing should have a purpose.
+1. First, every piece of marketing and marketing activity should have a purpose.

 It should be designed to make people either think, do or feel something.
-This could be as basic as “They laugh at my ad so feel happy” “They want to contact us for more information”.
-Have one main purpose for each piece of marketing.
+This could be as basic as “They laugh at my ad so feel happy” or “They want to contact us for more information”.

-Make your marketing part of a coherent plan.
+3. Ensure your marketing is part of a coherent plan.

 Spray and pray or a targeted, honed marketing campaign that delivers results?
 I know which I would choose.